-Put in a coffee-pot one quart of new milk, set in boiling water.
-Stir into it three heaping tablespoonfuls grated chocolate, mixed, with one-third more sugar than chocolate.
-Stir into the hot milk, let boil two or three minutes, and serve at once
+Put in a coffee-pot 1 qt. new milk, and set in boiling water.
+Stir into it 3 heaping tablespoons grated chocolate, mixed with more sugar than chocolate.
+Stir into the hot milk, let boil two or three minutes, and serve at once.